microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

 The WOPI validator includes several tests that help verify proof key implementations.

-ProofKeyCurrentValid
+ProofKeys.CurrentValid.OldValid
     Tests that hosts accept requests where the **X-WOPI-Proof** value is correctly signed with the current proof key, and the **X-WOPI-ProofOld** value is signed with the old proof key.

-ProofKeyCurrentOldGarbage
-    Tests that hosts reject requests with invalid current and old proof keys.

-ProofKeyCurrentValidOldGarbage
+ProofKeys.CurrentValid.OldInvalid
     Tests that hosts accept requests where the **X-WOPI-Proof** value is correctly signed with the current proof key, but the **X-WOPI-ProofOld** value is invalid.
 This scenario is unusual and should not happen in a production environment, but since the **X-WOPI-Proof** value is signed with the current public key, the request should be accepted.

-ProofKeyCurrentGarbageValidOldFromOldKey
-    Tests that hosts reject requests where the **X-WOPI-Proof** value is invalid, and the **X-WOPI-ProofOld** value is signed with the *old* public key.
-This scenario is unusual and should not happen in a production environment; such requests should be rejected.

-ProofKeyWacAheadOfHost
+ProofKeys.CurrentInvalid.OldValidSignedWithCurrentKey
     Tests that hosts accept requests where the **X-WOPI-Proof** value is invalid but the **X-WOPI-ProofOld** value is signed with *current* public key.
 This can happen when a WOPI client such as Office Online has rotated proof keys but the host hasn't re-run :ref:`WOPI discovery <discovery>` yet.

-ProofKeyWacBehindHost
+ProofKeys.CurrentValidSignedWithOldKey.OldInvalid
     Tests that hosts accept requests where the **X-WOPI-ProofOld** value is invalid but the **X-WOPI-Proof** value is signed with *old* public key.
 This can happen when a WOPI client has rotated proof keys, the host has re-run :ref:`WOPI discovery <discovery>` and has the updated keys, but the datacenter machine making the WOPI request does not yet have the updated keys.

-WopiTimestampOlderThan20Min
+ProofKeys.CurrentInvalid.OldValidSignedWithOldKey
+    Tests that hosts reject requests where the **X-WOPI-Proof** value is invalid, and the **X-WOPI-ProofOld** value is signed with the *old* public key.
+This scenario is unusual and should not happen in a production environment; such requests should be rejected.

+ProofKeys.CurrentInvalid.OldInvalid
+    Tests that hosts reject requests with invalid current and old proof keys.

+ProofKeys.TimestampOlderThan20Min
     Tests that hosts reject requests with an **X-WOPI-Timestamp** value that represents a time more than 20 minutes old.